Types of Nursing Degrees and Levels Explained | A Beginners Guide to Your Nursing Career

 LPN/LVN Certificate or Diploma

-LPN or Licensed Practical Nurse is another nursing degree level and is a certificate level available to nursing professionals.
-It may also be called a Licensed Vocational Nurse (LVN), but refers to the same basic certificate.
-LPNs and LVNs typically work in healthcare settings, including residential care facilities, hospitals, and doctor’s offices.
+LPN, or Licensed Practical Nurse, is another level of nursing degree available to nursing professionals.
+It is a certificate-level program that may also be referred to as a Licensed Vocational Nurse (LVN).
+LPNs and LVNs often work in various healthcare settings, such as residential care facilities, hospitals, and doctor’s offices.

 Who is it for?

-LPN/LVN programs are typically for those who want to kickstart a career as a nurse, but want to move beyond the nursing assistant role.
-A practical nursing certificate could opens the door to more patient care roles.
+LPN/LVN programs are ideal for individuals who aspire to start a nursing career and progress beyond the nursing assistant role.
+Obtaining a practical nursing certificate can open doors to more advanced patient care roles.

 Length of Time